RKEC/RNG/README.md

 #### By Richard Collins

 ## About the project
-The application is a maths game made with java.
-There are 3 different difficulties ranigng from Easy, Medium and Hard.
+This application is a maths game made with java.
+There are 3 different difficulties ranging from Easy, Medium and Hard.
 There is a leaderboard system to the game where you can see the top scores.
 This is made with a MySQL database which the game communicates with over a xampp server.

 ## Additional information